oyta/rpi-homebridge/README.md

 * [Noble](https://github.com/noble/noble#readme)

 ## Step by step
 I've tried to include the necessary steps below.
 Please make sure you understand the commands you are running.
+Security wise, you should know what you are doing.

 ### Raspbian
 * Download the latest Raspbian Lite distro for RPi.
 Currently it is the Strech version. [raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/).